hankihara/StarkHealthClinicDiabetesPredictions/README.md

 4. Performed Encoding by converting categorical variables into numerical form by using OneHotEncoder.

-5.Prepared the dataset by splitting the data into training and test sets.
+5. Prepared the dataset by splitting the data into training and test sets.

 # Model: Decision Tree Classifier